h4cc/awesome-elixir/README.md

 *Tools and libraries working with Erlang NIF.*

 * [nifty](https://github.com/rossjones/nifty) - Helper script for setting up the boilerplate required when writing a NIF.

+## Natural Language Processing (NLP)
+*Tools and libraries that work with human (natural) languages.*

+* [gibran](https://github.com/abitdodgy/gibran) - Gibran is an Elixir port of [WordsCounted](https://github.com/abitdodgy/words_counted), a natural language processor that extracts useful statistics from text.

 ## Networking
 *Libraries and tools for using network related stuff.*